-If the population in a location is stable or growing at a sustainable rate, I consider the location population stable.
 Population stability is critical because if people are moving out of an area, housing prices and rental rates are likely to fall due to decreasing demand.
 If people are moving into an area, housing prices and rental rates are likely to rise due to increasing demand.
-Depending on which source you believe, Las Vegas population is expected to grow by 1.8% to 3% per year into the foreseeable future.
+Las Vegas population is expected to grow by 1.8% to 3% per year into the foreseeable future.
 This rate is excellent sustainable growth.

 Job Quality And Job Quantity

-In many parts of the US, manufacturing and similar jobs are going away and what remains are service sector jobs.
-Service sector jobs tend to pay less than manufacturing jobs, so the families of these workers have less disposable income.
-Less disposable income means that they cannot afford to pay the level of rent they did in the past.
-A key indicator is inflation adjusted per capita income for the location over the past few years.
-If you see a declining per capita income, housing prices and rents tend to fall because the residents can no longer afford to pay what they did in the past.
+In many parts of the US, manufacturing and similar jobs are being replaced by service sector jobs that tend to pay less than manufacturing jobs.
+Families of these workers have less disposable income, which means they cannot afford to pay the level of rent they did in the past.
+A declining per capita income will indicate falling housing prices and rents because the residents can no longer afford to pay what they did in the past.

 Urban sprawl is a major factor to consider.
-In every major city I've seen, there are areas that were once the best places to live and over time have become distressed areas.
-The major cause of such declines is urban sprawl.
-People want newer floor plans, newer homes, less crime, better schools, etc. If people have the income, they will choose to move to a location that better meets their current needs.
+Areas that were once the best places to live, over time become distressed.
+This is because people want newer floor plans, newer homes, less crime, better schools, etc. If people have the income, they will choose to move to a location that better meets their current needs.
 As people with higher income move out of an area, those left behind will, on average, have lower incomes.
 One result of the outward migration of people with income is that property prices (and rents) will tend to fall because the remaining residents have less disposable income.
 As property prices fall, property tax revenues will fall.
 City services, which primarily depend on tax revenues, will be reduced.
-This creates a downward spiral which few locations ever recovered.
+This creates a downward spiral from which few locations ever recover.
 Below is a gif of the Las Vegas valley which shows the growth between 1984 and 2016.
 The green areas are federal land.
-2017 was a good year for Las Vegas so there is even less land than what is shown in the gif.
+2017-2018 saw tremendous growth for Las Vegas so there is even less land than what is shown in the gif.

-As you can see, the Las Vegas valley is almost entirely built out of the federal land boundary.
+The Las Vegas valley is almost entirely built out of the federal land boundary.
 In the future, Las Vegas' only growth path will be redevelopment.
-This means that A class property you buy today is very likely to stay an A class properties in the long term because there is no place else to develop.
+This means that A class property you buy today is very likely to stay A class properties in the long term because there is no place else to develop.

 Very few cities have such a limitation to expansion.
 Click on the various cities below and see the effects of urban sprawl where there are no limits to expansion.
-(Note that you will likely have to zoom out to see the sprawl.)
-Think about investors who purchased class A properties in the suburbs in 1984 (the starting year of the time lapse aerial views) and where the suburbs are now.
-Their properties are likely no longer attracting the level of tenants as they did in the past and the trend down is very likely to continue as the city sprawls.
 As an investor in such sprawling cities, you will likely need to sell your property every few years and repurchase further out of the current class A areas.

-It is very hard to consistently make money in business climates where the state and the local government imposes undue restrictions on your ability to make a profit.
+It is very hard to consistently make money in business climates with many and difficult state and local government regulation.
 One of the easiest ways to determine the business environment for a location is the cost and time to evict.
 In some states, it can take up to one year and cost thousands to evict a non-performing tenant.
-In Las Vegas, the time to evict is usually less than 28 days and costs less than $500.
-Note that nightmare evictions are rare but I view nightmare evictions like I view cancer.
-The odds of your getting cancer are relatively small but if you do get cancer, it is devastating and "odds" mean nothing.
+In Las Vegas, the time to evict is usually less than 28 days and costs less tha $500.

 Another warning sign is rent control.
-Over time, rent control can turn good investments in money pits.
+Over time, rent control can turn good investments into money pits.
 There is no such thing as rent control in Nevada.

 Overhead costs - A good example is a cost for a permit.
 In Austin TX, the permit to replace a water heater is $450.
 In Las Vegas, the cost for the same permit is $60.